appium/appium/docs/en/intro.md

 means that you're free to use whatever test runner and test framework you want; the client libraries are simply HTTP clients and can be mixed into your code any way you please.
-In other words, Appium & WebDriver clients are not technically "test frameworks"--they are "automation libraries".
+In other words, Appium & WebDriver clients are not technically "test frameworks" -- they are "automation libraries".
 You can manage your test environment any way you like!

 We meet requirement #3 in the same way: WebDriver has become the de facto